ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Follows...

 ___
 Here are written the common approaches and what makes them different and what we want to do better in our project.
-Als write why they used their approaches from the papers.
+Also write why they used their approaches from the papers and where we differ from them, what is new...

 #### Possible Sources
 [EfficientNet Rethinking Model Scaling for CNNs](https://arxiv.org/pdf/1905.11946)